marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 **Office:** [online]

-**Office hours:** 10.00–11.00 Mon-Fri Chicago time or by appointment.
+**Office hours:** Wednesday and Friday 8:00am–11:00am Chicago time, or by appointment.

 _If you require any accommodations for this course, as soon as possible please provide your instructor with a copy of your Accommodation Determination Letter (provided to you by the Student Disability Services office) so that you may discuss with him/her how your accommodations may be implemented in this course.
 The University of Chicago is committed to ensuring the full participation of all students in its programs.
 If you have a documented disability (or think you may have a disability) and, as a result, need a reasonable accommodation to participate in class, complete course requirements, or benefit from the University's programs or services, you are encouraged to contact Student Disability Services as soon as possible.
 To receive reasonable accommodation, you must be appropriately registered with Student Disability Services.
 Please contact the office at 773-834-4469/TTY 773-795-1186 or gmoorehead@uchicago.edu, or visit the website at disabilities.uchicago.edu.
 Student Disability Services is located in Room 233 in the Administration Building located at 5801 S. Ellis Avenue._